 This is Ruby’s own perspective and she’s quite modest.
 It’s a nice companion book to Dr. Robert Coles.
 During her presentation, Ruby told us about how she and other African American children were given much more difficult tests to prevent them from entering the previously segregated schools.
-Despite an unfair test, she scored high enough to qualify. [picture book, ages 8 and up]
+Despite an unfair test, she scored high enough to qualify. [middle picture book autobiography, ages 8 and up]

-As Fast as Words Could Fly by Pamela M. Tuck
+As Fast as Words Could Fly by Pamela M. Tuck, illustrated by Eric Velasquez

 Pamela M. Tuck tells her father’s story of integration into a previously all-white high school.
 The typing contest was one way that could not be “fixed” against an African American contestant.
 Typing, in this context, is a political act of bravery.
 This book pairs well with Ruby Bridges so that students can see that the battle for Civil Rights was fought on many fronts.
 Many “ordinary” kids were able to help change history. [picture book, ages 6 and up]